 A Bit Of Background

-If you are an after-school program or a parent interested in our services, we would love to hear from you!
+If you are interested in our services, we would love to hear from you!

 One of the most important predictors of graduating from high school is proficient reading by the end of third grade.